 Generally speaking, federal law defines “resale” prices as any prices posted or discussed within a retailer’s store.

-Federal antitrust law is quite clear in the physical world about where to draw the line between resale price and advertised price: the retailer’s front door.
+Federal antitrust law is quite clear in the physical world about where to draw the line between the resale price and advertised price: the retailer’s front door.

 This means that any prices posted around the store, discussed with salespeople, negotiated at the cash register, or even broadcast over the store’s PA system, will constitute resale prices as opposed to advertised prices.
 Advertised prices, on the other hand, will consist of all prices published anywhere beyond the store’s walls — in magazine ads, flyers, mailers, billboards, TV or radio commercials, etc.

 Again, these distinctions are important to understand.
 If you publish a reseller pricing policy in which you attempt to control the resale prices of your retail partners—as opposed to their advertised prices—that pricing policy document might be deemed an attempt at resale price maintenance.
 Will it be deemed legal if it’s ever challenged?
-It’s difficult to know beforehand, which is why the safe bet is to avoid any guidelines or verbiage in your policy that could leave it open to being interpreted as a resale price agreement or resale price fixing.
+It’s difficult to know beforehand, which is why the safe bet is to avoid any guidelines or verbiage in your policy that could leave it open to being interpreted as a resale price agreement or resale price-fixing.

-This gets even murkier, of course, when your resale partners aren’t brick-and-mortar retail stores, but rather online eCommerce companies.
+It gets even murkier, of course, when your resale partners aren’t brick-and-mortar retail stores, but rather online eCommerce companies.
 Where’s the front door for those businesses?

-Yes, you can include language in your MAP policy stating that your company will consider it a violation for a retailer to include an “Add to cart for best price” option on its sales pages for your products, if clicking on that link presents the shopper with a price below your MAP-approved levels.
+Yes, you can include language in your MAP policy stating that your company will consider it a violation for a retailer to include an “Add to cart for best price” option on its sales pages for your products if clicking on that link presents the shopper with a price below your MAP-approved levels.
 And yes, a court might determine that such a price would still be considered advertising.

-But that court might also determine that your online retailer’s “front door” is its home page, or the main sales-listing page for your product.
+But that court might also determine that your online retailer’s “front door” is its home page or the main sales-listing page for your product.
 Once a shopper goes deeper into your retailer’s site—by clicking on a “view cart” button, for example—the court might reason that the shopper has crossed over the threshold of the front door.
-That means any prices they view from this point forward are resale prices—and therefore your attempts to control them might constitute illegal price fixing.
+That means any prices they view from this point forward are resale prices—and therefore your attempts to control them might constitute illegal price-fixing.

-You will have more leeway with a MRP policy, because that policy allows a manufacturer to set its guidelines for both resale price and advertised price.
+You will have more leeway with an MRP policy because that policy allows a manufacturer to set its guidelines for both resale price and advertised price.
 This means, for example, that whereas a MAP policy could not legally include pricing guidelines for a retailer’s checkout price in an online shopping cart (because that would clearly represent the final “sale” price), an MRP policy could cover the online checkout price.